Programs and Services of the Juvenile Court

 Reporting Services

-Reporting Services (formerly known as the Reporting Center) utilizes restorative justice system best practices to provide high-risk, Court-involved youth a safe and structured environment in which to develop skills, connect to community resources, and establish positive relationships.
+Reporting Services utilizes restorative justice system best practices to provide high-risk, Court-involved youth a safe and structured environment in which to develop skills, connect to community resources, and establish positive relationships.
 Primary goals are to improve daily living and to reduce further involvement in the juvenile justice system.
 Programming is based on cognitive behavioral change and structure.

 At times, Reporting Services is used when youth on probation need temporary supervision when parent(s) are unable to provide it.
 This service may occur outside of standard program hours if needed to best serve the youth and family.

-Because the Court was unable to meet with youth in person during the COVID pandemic, Reporting Services team members developed a virtual program to enable the Court to continue to provide support to individual youth and families through a creative use of technology and increased staff engagement.
-Although not in use in 2022, provision of virtual Reporting Services is possible should the need arise.
+Because Court staff were unable to meet with youth in person during the COVID pandemic, Reporting Services team members developed a virtual program to enable the Court to continue to provide support to individual youth and families through a creative use of technology and increased staff engagement.
+Although not in use since 2021, provision of virtual Reporting Services is possible should the need arise.

 Mentoring

-Mentoring provides adjudicated, at-risk youth opportunities to work one-on-one with a screened and trained adult mentor whose support and camaraderie will contribute to the development of positive skills in all areas.
+Mentoring provides Court-involved, at-risk youth opportunities to work one-on-one with a screened and trained adult mentor whose support and camaraderie will contribute to the development of positive skills.
 Studies show that more than 76% of at-risk young adults with a mentor aspire to enroll in and graduate from college, versus 56% of at-risk young adults who had no mentor.
-Three types of mentoring are available through the Court’s Mentoring program: one-on-one, through which a pre-screened and trained adult is paired with a Court-involved youth; group mentoring, which involves a weekly meeting with a mentor group facilitator who coordinates and leads a variety of pro-social activities; and team mentoring, involving two or more mentors assigned to one or more youth.
-An example of team mentoring is a husband and wife mentoring one or more youth.

 Community Service